JoshData/jot/README.md

 (Note that I haven't yet decided whether this is open source.)

-This module implements operational transformation on a JSON data model, implemented in JavaScript for use either in node.js or browsers.
+This module implements operational transformation on a JSON data model, written in JavaScript for use either in node.js or browsers.

 Basically this is the core of real time simultaneous editing, like Etherpad, but for structured data rather than just plain text.
 Since everything can